-Any COVID-19 symptoms/exposure or other unusual signs or symptoms of illness
+Any other unusual signs or symptoms of illness

 Your child should not return to the program without medical authorization or until the signs and symptoms of the disease or illness are no longer present.
-A doctor’s note is required up-on returning to the summer care program.
+A doctor’s note is required upon returning to the afterschool care program.

-In our continued effort to provide excellent service, the City will be using Procare Connect, formerly known as Kinderlime to provide a line of communication between the parents/guardians and the summer care program management.
-Procare Connect will be used by the City and the YMCA to send messages and updates to parent/guardians as it pertains to the summer care program.
-It is imperative that you download the Procare Connect app and follow the directions provided to you after you register for the summer care program.
+In our continued effort to provide excellent service, the City will be using Procare Connect as the main line of communication between the parents/guardians and the afterschool care program management.
+Procare Connect will be used by the City and the YMCA to send messages and updates to parent/guardians as it pertains to the afterschool care program.
+It is imperative that you download the Procare Connect app and follow the directions provided to you after you register for the afterschool care program.

-The City also utilizes Procare Connect during drop-off for sign-in procedures and during pick-up for sign-out procedures to provide efficiency and ensure the safety of all children.
+The City also utilizes Procare Connect during pick-up for sign-out procedures to provide efficiency and ensure the safety of all children.